circleci/circleci-docs/archived/_ccie/failover.md

 $ # the tarball will be present in `/tmp/backup-2016-04-13_1/circleci-data-export.tar.bz2
 ```

 NOTE: The script assume that you have enough disk space (including for scratch temp purposes) at the directory.
-If space is scarse, consider attaching an additional volume.
+If space is scarce, consider attaching an additional volume.

 ### Restore